Top US diplomat arrives in Afghanistan for troop withdrawal talks | DW | 15.04.2021

 Anthony Blinken is looking to drum up support for President Joe Biden's plan to withdraw all troops.
 He briefed both Afghan and US officials on the next steps.

-US Secretary of State Antony Blinken made an unannounced visit to Afghanistan on Thursday, in order to show support and brief officials on President Joe Biden's plans to withdraw all American troops from the country.
+US Secretary of State Antony Blinken made an unannounced visit to Afghanistan on Thursday to show support and brief officials on President Joe Biden's plans to withdraw all American troops from the country.

 Following Biden's announcement, NATO allies also agreed to leave Afghanistan, starting from May 1.